henatan99/apple-main-webpage-/README.md

 ## Definition

 This project is about cloning the Apple first home page.
-It has the tile of the page shown very bold and discriptive picture. some other promo images are also embeded gradient and background images are porperly used along with other elements.
+It has the tile of the page shown very bold and descriptive picture. some other promo images are also embedded gradient and background images are properly used along with other elements.
 Below are other features of the page.

 ## About the Project